Surf Workout Programs

 “The potential exercises that could be used for “surf fitness training” are endless.
 The goal however of surf workout should focus on improving the movement capacity of the human body in movement patterns that are relevant to surfing, and then to also improve the necessary energy systems.

 Exercises must be specific to the individual, his weaknesses, his past injuries, his orthopedic needs, and his/her end goals.” – me (you like that!, I’m quoting myself).

 - (there are more, but those cover the basic foundations)

 Primary Movement Requirements:

 A case could be made for any exercise methodology and it’s potential carryover to surfing.
 Pilates will strengthen your core which would help your surfing.
-Crossfit will increase your overall endurance (metabolic conditioning) and likely improve your strength and power, which could
+CrossFit will increase your overall endurance (metabolic conditioning) and likely improve your strength and power, which could improve your surfing.

-A BIT OF CONSISTENCY IN YOUR SURFING WORKOUTS
+A BIT OF CONSISTENCY IN YOUR SURF WORKOUT

 SO MANY EXERCISES – WHICH TO CHOOSE

 Even your choice of exercises are basically endless., but consider the actual carryover to your surfing based on the relevance of the exercise and it’s relation to the basic Primary Movement Requirements.

 You can find a list in my last article of movements that I think most serious surfers should be proficient with.
 Article: Performance Surfing Workouts – Program Design